The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Comparison with Simulations

 However, neither of the two simulations reproduce significant positive correlations between halo concentration and $n$ as have been observed in the real data.
 A strong negative correlation even shows in SIMBA.
 As previously discussed, the $n-c$ relation at fixed stellar mass is affected by: 1) the mass-concentration ($M_h-c$) relation of dark matter halos; and 2) the intrinsic $n-c$ relation at fixed halo mass.
-To validate our idea that more concentrated galaxies are hosted by more concentrated halos, we control both halo mass and stellar mass in a subsample from the TNG300 at $z=0$.
+To check whether the TNG simulation reveals a similar trend between $n$ and $c$ as what we have inferred from the data, we control both halo mass and stellar mass in a subsample from the TNG300 at $z=0$.
 The left panel of Figure \ref{fig:fixm_siml} shows the correlation between halo mass and stellar mass for the red points in Figure \ref{fig:mn_siml}, color coded by $n$.
 We select galaxies within the red box in the panel and replot the correlations between $n$ and other properties for them in right panels of Figure \ref{fig:fixm_siml}.
 We find that after controlling both the stellar mass and halo mass to a narrow range, the halo concentration shows a slight positive correlation with $n$.
 This might imply that, for central galaxies with the same stellar mass and halo mass, more concentrated central galaxies are more likely to reside in more concentrated halos, which is consistent with our previous hypothesis and results.
 However, the correlation is still weak and may depend on the details of galaxy formation models adopted in the simulations and how realistic are these models.